-We invite submissions to the 2021 International Conference on Learning Representations, and welcome paper submissions from all areas of machine learning and deep learning.
+We invite submissions to the 12th International Conference on Learning Representations, and welcome paper submissions from all areas of machine learning.

-We consider a broad range of subject areas including feature learning, metric learning, compositional modeling, structured prediction, reinforcement learning, and issues regarding large-scale learning and non-convex optimization, as well as applications in vision, speech recognition, text understanding, games, music, computational biology, and others.
+We consider a broad range of subject areas including feature learning, metric learning, compositional modeling, structured prediction, reinforcement learning, uncertainty quantification and issues regarding large-scale learning and non-convex optimization, as well as applications in vision, audio, speech, language, music, robotics, games, healthcare, biology, sustainability, economics, ethical considerations in ML, and others.

 A non-exhaustive list of relevant topics:

-- representation learning for computer vision and natural language processing
+- representation learning for computer vision, audio, language, and other modalities

 - visualization or interpretation of learned representations